jundalisay/spblist/content/en/research/socrates/simple-republic/book-3/chapter-4b.md

 {{< l a="Socrates" >}}
 The young men we called 'guardians' may more properly be designated as the rulers' auxiliaries and supporters.

 An old Phoenician tale told of a useful lie.
 It said that the earth is our mother where we were manufactured in, and we were sent up from it.
-We should telll this useful lie gradually, first to the rulers, then to the soldiers, and lastly to the people.
+We should tell this useful lie gradually, first to the rulers, then to the soldiers, and lastly to the people.
 We will tell them that:
-- their youth was a dream,
+- their youth was a dream
-- the education and training which they received from us, an appearance only.
+- the education and training which they received from us, an appearance only
 - their land is their mother and nurse which they should defend
-- her citizens are the children of the land and their own brothers.
+- her citizens are the children of the land and their own brothers
 {{< /l >}}

-## Plato's Four Classes: Gold (Brahmin), Silver (Ksattriya), Brass (Vaesha), Iron (Shudra)
+### Socrates Does not Believe in the Caste System: Gold (Brahmin), Silver (Ksattriya), Brass (Vaesha), Iron (Shudra)
 <!-- The human species will generally be preserved in the children.
 But all are of the same original stock. -->